 Young children who start before seven learn the violin and wire their brain as if it was a mother tongue.
 That, of course, gives the best results.

 From 8 to 12, it is also perfectly possible to learn the violin with good results.
 It just might not be as quick and miraculous as with younger children.
 Well-known virtuosi did start in that range.

 As a teenager or an adult, beginning the violin is still doable.
-The beginner in that age range will encounter some other kind of difficulties that are not only musical and technical.
+The beginner in that age range will encounter some other kinds of difficulties that are not only musical and technical.

-- technical: this will be quickly debated below in “why is the violin difficult”;
+- Technical difficulties: this will be quickly debated below in “why is the violin difficult”;

 What an adult violin beginner should do

 So yes, the violin is a difficult instrument, and it is possible to start the violin as an adult.
 But what should an adult do to take action and progress faster?

 This might sound counter-intuitive.
 But for the reasons above, the only way to play well is to acquire a technique that has to be continuously checked by a professional or good player.
 You will develop your ear, indispensable for good intonation, and at the same time, you will learn the violin.
 But another ear will be of great help during that period.
 It is essential because that period will forge your left-hand technique as a whole together with your ear: one doesn’t work without the other.
 There is no shortcut to violin playing.
 But there are straighter roads than others.
 And a teacher will more likely put you on a straighter road than you could have chosen yourself.